 FAQ

-What makes a good Ophelia sweater dupe?
+What makes a good Ophelia sweater style alternative?

 Can you wash these sweaters at home?